Fury-Labs/fury-bridge/relayer/spec/05_signing.md

 ## Transaction Monitoring

-Relayer monitors transactions on both Ethereum and Kava blockchains for bridge transactions.
-Bridge transactions on both Ethereum and Kava have a unique incrementing sequence used to determine the transaction order.
+Relayer monitors transactions on both Ethereum and Fury blockchains for bridge transactions.
+Bridge transactions on both Ethereum and Fury have a unique incrementing sequence used to determine the transaction order.

 ## Leader